 There is a slight pinch with each injection and typically each area requires multiple injections at each appointment.
 The pain is quite tolerable.
 Some patients have a topical anesthetic applied before the treatment, which may reduce the injection pain.

-There is no down time after treatment with neurotoxins.
+There is no downtime after treatment with neurotoxins.
 It will take several days for the medication to work—typically two to seven for full effect.
-There may be bruising at an injection site, and there is some swelling briefly following the injections as a result of the small wheal that is raised with infiltration.
+There may be bruising at an injection site, and there is some swelling briefly following the injections as a result of the small wheel that is raised with infiltration.

 How Long Do Botox And Dysport Results Last?

 The treatment usually lasts for three to four months.
 This can be combined with other treatments, such as fillers and skincare regimens to help you look your best.

 Schedule a consultation

 Interested in learning more about Botox?
 Contact us today to schedule a consultation with Dr. Rick Silverman in the Boston MA area.